geosoft-as/glm/README.md

 license.IsValidForThisHardware();
 ```

+The program must take the appropriate action based on the outcome of the above.

+### Product ID

+The running software is associated with its corresponding license through
+the _Product ID_ of the application.
+It is up to the vendor to define how the ID
+is created, but a common approach is to use a hash of the _build time_ of the
+application given that it is built exclusively for each client.

 ## Features

-An application can be divided into _features_ of which your client have license
+An application can be divided into _features_ of which a client have license
 to all or a subset.
 These are listed in the license file, and can be checked like:

 ```Java